Changes in FTCA OB Risk Management Training Requirements

 By considering these factors, health centers can tailor their OB training programs to effectively address the needs of their staff and meet the requirements for FTCA deemed status.”

-When discussing these requirements, HRSA Reviewers (Consultants) have been advised not to say or use the words “ALL” or “ALL Staff” when conveying the OB training requirements.
-“For example, staff who bill, code, or do administration would generally not have to do OB training”.
+When discussing these requirements, HRSA has advised that “ALL” or “ALL Staff” are required to complete OB training.
+For example, staff who bill, code, or do administrative work would generally not have to do OB training.
 However, these vary by case and will be assessed based on the specific roles and responsibilities of the staff member and the type of contact, if any, they have in terms of clinical care.

 NOTE (5/3/23): Per HRSA’s FTCA training on May 3, 2023, HRSA representatives noted that all health centers (who provide care to reproductive-age patients) must demonstrate that they have completed the appropriate OB risk management training and show documentation of assurances of OB risk management training for contracted organizations prior to submission of FTCA deeming/re-deeming applications.